Entretiens et Astuces VFR1200

 Netdata : la supervision complète, temps réel et locale

-Sous debian 9 en général
+Sous Debian 9 en général

 apt-get install zlib1g-dev uuid-dev libmnl-dev gcc make git autoconf autoconf-archive autogen automake pkg-config curl